 What about the action?

 Now that you’ve got some bigger strings, you’ll need to raise the action of the guitar so you don’t get fret buzz.
-Once again, if you’re only using this as a slide guitar, then you can have them pretty high.
-If not, just raise them a little and try to find a balance between the height of your strings, and the playability of both styles of guitar.
-This is no exact height that the strings must be.
-You just have to mess around until you find something you are comfortable with.
+Once again, if you’re only using this as a slide guitar, then you can have the action pretty high.
+If not, just raise the action a little and try to find a balance between the height of your strings, and the playability of both styles of guitar.
+There is no exact height that the strings must be.
+You will just have to play around with the height until you find something you are comfortable with.